sigsum/sigsum/www.sigsum.org/content/_index.md

 > Wait a second, I did not sign anything in the middle of the night.
 My key
 > must be compromised.

-The ability to say with confidence what signatures exist further makes Sigsum a useful _building block_.
-For example, to convince the users of some software that there are no secret releases with backdoors, the maintainers can ensure everyone observes the same reproducible source code signed with Sigsum.
+The ability to say with confidence what signatures exist makes Sigsum a useful _building block_.
+For example, consider an open-source software project that claims there are no secret releases.
+By incorporating the use of Sigsum, any release not listed on the project website can be detected.

-> You claimed each release would be reproducible.
-I located the source and its
+> You claimed each release would be listed on the project website.
+Where is the
-> build instructions when signed checksum 7d86...7730 appeared in the logs.
-I
+> release for signed checksum 7d86...7730 that appeared in the log?
+As you can
-> don't get a bit-for-bit identical output.
-Why?
+> see it is signed with your release key.

 For security, Sigsum's transparency has been designed to resist a powerful attacker that controls:

-  - The signer's secret key and infrastructure
+  - The signer's secret key and distribution infrastructure
-  - The log's secret key and infrastructure
+  - The public log, including its hosting infrastructure and secret key
-  - A threshold of so called witnesses that keep the log honest
+  - A threshold of so called witnesses that call out if a log fails

-Why not give it a try?
+Why not give Sigsum a try?
 There is a [getting started](/getting-started) demo on key-usage transparency.